How to Build a Social Content Engine for Your Brand

 Every piece of content is measured.
 What hooks drive the highest view-through rate?
 What CTAs generate clicks?
 What formats outperform on which platforms?
 This data feeds back into Layers 1 and 2 automatically.

 The engine gets smarter over time.
 Each production cycle is informed by the performance data of every previous cycle.
 This is the compounding advantage that traditional production models can't replicate.
-Gartner projected that by 2025, 30% of outbound marketing messages from large organizations would be synthetically generated -- a threshold that content engines are built to cross.
+Gartner's CMO Spend research has confirmed that AI-generated or AI-assisted content now accounts for a majority of outbound messages at large enterprises -- adoption accelerated faster than even optimistic 2021 projections anticipated.

 How to Build a Content Engine: The Framework